DNPPrograms.com

 • Online Format: All coursework available online; some on-campus requirements for student projects

-Students can enter the DNP-APRN program in the fall or spring terms.
-While 20 didactic credits are hardwired into the program, project credits vary due to optional residencies spread across three terms.
+You’ll be able to enter this Online DNP-APRN program in the fall or spring term—a full-time plan of study is 4 semesters.
+While 20 didactic credits are hardwired into the program, project credits vary due to optional residencies spread across 3 semesters.
 Enrollees with an MPH can go into the DNP-PHN program, which is structured similarly.
-Going into Health Systems Leadership or pursuing a DNP/MPH dual degree are possible but add significant time to the program.
+Opting for Health Systems Leadership or the DNP/MPH dual degree will add time to the program.

 University of Minnesota-Twin Cities